Volunteering with SLFPD

 While the firefighters are the heart of the department, there are lots of opportunities to contribute if you have the time and inclination to help out the community.

 Become a Firefighter

-Did you know that every 911 call in our district (that doesn't involve just the sheriff) comes to the SLFPD?
+Did you know that every 911 call in our district that’s not strictly a law enforcement issue gets routed to the SLFPD?
 It's not just putting out fires.
-The department responds to motor vehicle accidents, fallen climbers, medical emergencies, unattended campfires, and, of course, structure and wildfires.
+The department responds to motor vehicle accidents, fallen climbers, medical emergencies, unattended campfires, and, of course, structure fires and wildfires.
 If you have an emergency, it's your neighbors who are the first ones to come help.

 Does the opportunity to help out the community appeal to you and do you think you've got what it takes to be a firefighter?
 Then we'd love to have you.
 It's a long and arduous journey but one that is incredibly rewarding.
 The department accepts new trainees once a year, depending on demand and trainer availability.